DnRamirez/algorithms/README.md

-# Purpose
+# Algorithms
-Designed to serve as a personal study resource, consolidating concepts and implementation techniques across various data structures and algorithms.
+A personal study resource for Data Structures and Algorithms